agraef/raptor7/README.md

 #### Novation Launchkey

-[Novation Launchkey][] is Novation's lineup of keyboard controllers of various sizes, combining a standard MIDI keyboard with eight encoders and a reduced (2x8) Launchpad-like grid of pads.
+[Novation Launchkey][] is Novation's lineup of keyboard controllers which seem popular among musicians as affordable but capable Ableton Live controllers with keys.
+The Launchkey combines a standard MIDI keyboard (available in different sizes) with eight encoders and a Launchpad-like 2x8 grid of pads.
 The driver requires that you connect both the first port (the "MIDI" port) of the Launchkey to Pd's first MIDI port for the keyboard input, and the second port (the "DAW" port) to Pd's second MIDI port, on both input and output, for the Launchpad-like functionality.

 The accompanying MIDI map in data/launchkey.map has bindings for both session and standalone mode, so if you prefer this you can also use the Launchkey as a standard MIDI keyboard with drum pads.
 To do this, you can disable the driver in the `config` patch or disconnect Launchkey's DAW port from Pd.
 In session mode, the Launchkey functions pretty much like a little Launchpad with mappable pads, drum grid, and knobs for controlling the usual four banks of Raptor controls; please check the map file for details.